 The tonsils are accumulations of lymphoid tissue, located just beneath the mucosal epithelial lining of the respiratory and digestive systems.
 Accordingly, they form part of the mucosa-associated lymphoid tissue (MALT) and are referred to as lympho-epithelial organs.

-Approximately 20 tonsillar crypts extend through to and almost reaching the base of the tonsil.
-Excretory ducts of mucous glands open into the bases of the tonsillar crypts.
+Approx. 20 tonsillar crypts extend through and almost reach the base of the tonsil.
+Excretory ducts of the mucous glands open into the bases of the tonsillar crypts.
 The lymphatic epithelium is diffuse and forms an open meshwork of cells interspersed with free cells (dendritic cells, lymphocytes).

 The basal lamina is often disrupted, which facilitates the infiltration of the epithelium by lymphocytes and macrophages and the migration of antigens to the underlying secondary lymphoid follicles (B zone).
 Their cap-shaped surface points towards the surface and oral cavity.
 It remains unclear to date as to how antigens enter healthy tonsils with stratified squamous epithelium.

-Tonsillar invaginations respectively crypts often contain oral detritus composed of degenerating cells and deposited material.
+Tonsillar invagination crypts often contain oral detritus composed of degenerating cells and deposited material.
 The crypts of the lingual tonsil are less deep than those of the palatine tonsil.

-Tubal tonsils are an accumulation of lymphoid follicles located close to the torus tubarius, posterior to where the auditory tubes open into the throat (pharyngeal opening of auditory tube; pharyngeal ostium).
+Tubal tonsils are an accumulation of lymphoid follicles located close to the torus tubarius, posterior to where the auditory tubes open into the throat (pharyngeal opening of the auditory tube – pharyngeal ostium).

 Although all tonsils belong to the lymphatic system, they are not directly located along the routes of afferent and efferent lymphatic vessels in the body.
 It is important to note, that tonsils have no afferent and only small efferent lymphatic vessels, which pass via the submandibular lymph nodes and drain into the superior deep cervical lymph nodes.

-Physiologically they are rendered harmless, but often contact of viral (up to 60% of cases) and bacterial pathogens (up to 15 to 30%) with the lymphoid tissue induces humoral and cell-mediated immune responses.
-These lead to inflammation accompanied by symptoms, such as fever, odynophagia, swelling and redness of the tonsils and discharge of yellow or white pus from the tonsillar crypts.
+Physiologically they are rendered harmless, but often contact of viral (up to 60% of cases) and bacterial pathogens (up to 15–30%) with the lymphoid tissue induces humoral and cell-mediated immune responses.
+This leads to inflammation accompanied by symptoms, such as fever, odynophagia, swelling and redness of the tonsils and discharge of yellow or white pus from the tonsillar crypts.

-Among children younger than 3 years, the most common pathogens are viruses (adenovirus, Epstein-Barr virus, coxackie virus, rhinovirus, coronavirus and influenza virus).
-Between older than 5 years and adults, the most frequent germs are bacteria, and especially group A beta-hemolytic streptococcus (Streptococcus pyogenes or SBHGA) (almost 40% of all cases).
+Among children younger than 3 years, the most common pathogens are viruses (adenovirus, Epstein-Barr virus, coxsackievirus, rhinovirus, coronavirus, and influenza virus).
+Among kids older than 5 years and adults, the most frequent germs are bacteria, and especially group A beta-hemolytic Streptococcus (Streptococcus pyogenes or SBHGA) (almost 40% of all cases).

-The exposure of the immune system to pathogens particularly in children leads, as part of the inflammatory response, to an enlargement of the tonsils (tonsillar hyperplasia or adenoids).
+The exposure of the immune system to pathogens, particularly in children, leads to an enlargement of the tonsils (tonsillar hyperplasia or adenoids); this occurs as part of the inflammatory response.
 Hypertrophic tonsils are tightly packed with enlarged secondary follicles, which indicate that the immune system is ‘ready for battle’.

-Especially among children, swollen adenoids (adenoids are also called polyps) can cause nasal obstruction (alveolar hypoventilation) and hearing impairment, due to a lack of ventilation of the tympanic cavity via the eustachian tube.
+Swollen adenoids (adenoids are also called polyps) can cause nasal obstruction (alveolar hypoventilation) and hearing impairment, especially among children, due to a lack of ventilation of the tympanic cavity via the eustachian tube.
 If left untreated, this may cause serious speech or language development delays.

 Treatment of tonsillar hyperplasia is based on the severity of the clinical symptoms and accordingly may involve partial (tonsillotomy, TT) or complete removal (tonsillectomy, TE) of the tonsils.

-Indications for a tonsillectomy are chronically inflamed tonsils with focal infection (spread of pathogens from the foci of infection), prevention of recurrent or persistent ENT infections (sinusitis, etc.), abnormal craniofacial (tooth) development due to chronic airway obstruction, articulation errors, pathological daytime sleepiness and severe dysphagia.
+Indications for a tonsillectomy are: chronically inflamed tonsils with focal infection (spread of pathogens from the foci of infection), prevention of recurrent or persistent ear, nose, and throat (ENT) infections (sinusitis, etc.), abnormal craniofacial (tooth) development due to chronic airway obstruction, articulation errors, pathological daytime sleepiness, and severe dysphagia.

-According to scientific studies, in 70 % of all cases chronic tonsillitis is the main indication for a TE, followed by tonsillar hyperplasia (10.9 %), peritonsillar abscess (10.9 %) and other indications, for example cancer.
+According to scientific studies, in 70% of all cases, chronic tonsillitis is the main indication for a TE, followed by tonsillar hyperplasia (10.9%), peritonsillar abscess (10.9%) and other indications, e.g., cancer.
 Tonsilloadenoidectomy is most frequently performed in children around the age of 5.